roberto1648/sampling-of-biased-physical-signals/README.md

       return pytables.to_hdf(path_or_buf, key, self, **kwargs)

 We can see that no single $\sigma$ perturbation is able to sample the entire range of signals.
 On the other hand, a composite sampling approach like the above is able to sample the full range of signals.
-Indeed, by simply sampling away from the maximum with increasing $\sigma$'s, an already better balanced dataset (compared with fully random sampling) is obtained.

-In some cases the above sampling may already give reasonably good results.
-In other cases (as in the current one) a more refined sampling technique may be required for obtaining an acceptably balanced dataset.
+In some cases the sampling above may already yield a reasonably balanced dataset.
+In other cases (as in the laser-matter response signal studied here) a more refined sampling technique may be required for obtaining an acceptably balanced dataset.
 The remaining steps aim at leveraging the information obtained above to produce a more robust sampling procedure.

 ## 4.2 Expected signals to sigmas map

-The signal sets obtained by the various $\sigma$'s above can be processed to obtain a distribution map of expected signals for each $\sigma$ value.
+The signal sets obtained by the various $\sigma$'s above can be processed to obtain a 2-D distribution map of expected signals for each $\sigma$ value.
 This map will be used later on to infer a set of perturbations that produce a balanced set of signals.

 ```python